 Employment & Sexual Harassment Attorneys in New York City, New Jersey, Philadelphia & Miami

-At Derek Smith Law Group, our New York City, New Jersey, Philadelphia & Miami lawyers, understand how difficult it can be for regular employees to fight back against companies that violate employment laws.
-Regardless of whether you are looking for a workplace discrimination attorney, sexual harassment attorney, wrongful termination lawyer, FMLA attorney, Overtime pay lawyer or class action lawyer in New York City, New Jersey and Philadelphia, PA, the Derek Smith Law Group’s labor & employment law firm is highly experienced in defending against all forms of workplace harassment and employment discrimination and can help you effectively fight back against your current or former employer’s illegal practices.
-Take action now and contact our employment discrimination and sexual harassment lawyers for a free legal consultation about your rights as a New York, New Jersey, Pennsylvania and Florida employee at work.
+At Derek Smith Law Group, PLLC, our lawyers, understand how difficult it can be for regular employees to fight back against companies that violate employment laws.
+Our law firm is highly experienced in defending against all forms of workplace harassment and employment discrimination cases and can help you effectively fight back against your current or former employer’s illegal practices.

 Filing a Workplace Discrimination Claim | Employment Discrimination Lawyer New York, New Jersey, Philadelphia & Miami